Here are some things that you may or many not have known about Walter Elias Disney.

 Walt made his last Mickey Mouse short in 1953 and Mickey wouldn’t appear in another cartoon till the 1983 Mickey’s Christmas Carol.

 Oswald the Rabbit was Disney’s first character and star he created, but in 1928 Walt’s producer Charles Mintz wanted Walt to take a hefty pay cut.
 Walt ended up quitting his job and leaving Oswald to Mintz and his company.
-Oswald wouldn’t be the property of the Disney Corporation again until 2006 when President and CEO Bob Iger initiated a trade with NBC Universal that involved some minor assets and the rights to Oswald the Rabbit.
+Oswald wouldn’t be the propery of the Disney Corporation again until 1996 when President and CEO Bob Iger initiated a trade with NBC Universal that involved some minor assets and the rights to Oswald the Rabbit.
 The Disney Company for their part in the trade would give sports broadcaster Al Michaels to NBC to complete the deal.

 From 1940 till his death in 1966, Walt served as a secret agent to the Los Angeles office of the Federal Bureau of Investigation.
 Walt was made a “full Special Agent in Charge of Contact” in 1954.
 An “S.A.C.
 Contact” was usually a trusted informer who could provide transportation and equipment as well as public relations services to the bureau.